Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Related work

 Various DL-based methods have been introduced for MRI reconstruction.
 An example is the ADMM-Net~\cite{yang2017admmnet}, which uses neural networks to determine the parameters for the ADMM algorithm.
 In \cite{zhang2018istanet}, the authors introduced a technique based on the Iterative Shrinkage-Thresholding Algorithm (ISTA) to optimize a general $\ell_1$ norm reconstruction model.
 On the other hand, MoDL \cite{aggarwal2018modl} combines model-based reconstruction with DL, utilizing a data-consistency term and a learned NN to capture image redundancy.
 The NN parameters are determined through end-to-end supervised learning with respect to (w.r.t.) the unrolled iterative process.
 A more comprehensive review on DL-based image reconstruction methods can be found in \cite{8844696, 10004819, ongie2020deep}.

 In recent years, various robustification techniques have emerged in the field of image classification \cite{Wong2020Fast,madry2017towards,zhang2019theoretically,cohen2019certified,salman2020denoised}.
 These methods leverage formulations relying on either the minmax optimization of adversarial learning or randomized smoothing.
 Notably, these robustification strategies have been applied in deep MRI reconstruction as well \cite{jia2022robustness,wolfmaking}.
 In the work by Jia et al. \cite{jia2022robustness}, the authors proposed the use of AT and data augmentation to enhance the robustness of image reconstruction methods against worst-case additive perturbations and image transformations.
-On the other hand, in the study by Wolf et al. \cite{wolfmaking}, an end-to-end Randomized Smoothing (E2E-RS) approach was employed to enhance MoDL against worst-case additive perturbations.
+On the other hand, in the study by Wolf et al. \cite{wolfmaking}, an end-to-end Randomized Smoothing (E2E-RS) approach was employed to enhance DL-based MRI reconstructors against worst-case additive perturbations.
 However, it's important to note that both of these methods exhibit limitations.
-They tend to experience performance degradation when dealing with higher perturbations and unseen threats.
+They tend to experience performance degradation when dealing with higher perturbation bounds and out of distribution test measurements.
 Additionally, they do not address other potential instabilities inherent in the MRI reconstruction problem.
-Our work, focused on robustification, distinguishes itself from these two approaches by (\textit{i}) utilizing a purification pipeline based on pre-trained DMs and (\textit{ii}) addressing additional instabilities stemming from disparities in acquisition criteria between the training and testing phases.
-We will use AT and E2E-RS as baselines for our robustness comparisons.
+Our work, focused on robustification, distinguishes itself from these two approaches by (\textit{i}) utilizing a purification pipeline based on pre-trained DMs and (\textit{ii}) addressing additional instabilities stemming from (\textit{a}) disparities in acquisition criteria between the training and testing phases, and (\textit{b}) changes in anatomy and presence of pathologies or lesions.
+Among other methods, we will use AT and E2E-RS as baselines for our robustness comparisons.

+Diffusion models have recently attracted significant attention across a range of DL applications.
+Leveraging advancements in computer vision, the field of medical imaging has seen a notable rise in interest in diffusion models (such as \cite{chung2022score} and \cite{chung2024decomposed}).
+We refer the reader to \cite{kazerouni2023diffusion} for a survey on diffusion-based applications in medical imaging.
+In the context of MRI reconstructions, several diffusion-based approaches have been introduced, as highlighted in \cite{xie2022measurement, gungor2023adaptive, peng2022towards, chung2024decomposed}.